Bondi Beach: 19th and 20th centuries

 Bondi Beach was long a centre for efforts to fight indecency in beach attire.
 The beach was a focal point of the 1907 Sydney bathing costume protests, organised to oppose proposed dress standards for beachgoers.
-The Local Government Act, Ordinance No. 52 (1935) governed the decency of swimming costumes and was in force between 1935 and 1961, and resulted in public controversy as the two-piece "bikini" became popular after World War II.
-Waverley Council's beach inspectors, including the Aub Laidlaw, were responsible for enforcing the law and were required to measure the dimensions of swimwear and order offenders against public decency off the beach.
+The Local Government Act, Ordinance No. 52 (1935) governed the decency of swimming costumes and was in force between 1935 and 1961, which resulted in public controversy as the two-piece "bikini" became popular after World War II.
+Waverley Council's beach inspectors, including Aubrey Laidlaw, were responsible for enforcing the law and were required to measure the dimensions of swimwear and order offenders against public decency off the beach.
 While vacationing in Australia in 1951, American movie actress Jean Parker made international headlines when she was escorted off the beach after Laidlaw determined her bikini was too skimpy.
 The rule became increasingly anachronistic during the 1950s and was replaced in 1961 with one requiring bathers be "clad in a proper and adequate bathing costume", allowing for more subjective judgment of decency.
 By the 1980s topless bathing had become common at Bondi Beach, especially at the southern end.

 Sydney's Water Board maintained an untreated sewage outlet not far from the north end of the beach until the 1960s when a sewage treatment plant was built.
-In the mid-1990s the plant was upgraded & a deepwater ocean outfall was completed to meet water quality standards.
+In the mid-1990s the plant was upgraded and a deepwater ocean outfall was completed to meet water quality standards.